503Dev/mapache3d/docs/index.rst

 Features
 --------

-Mariner provides the following features:
+mapache provides the following features:

 - Wide range of :ref:`supported MSLA 3D printers <Supported Printers>`.
 - Web interface with support for both desktop and mobile.